-When requested, CONSULTANT shall agree to provide an affidavit or Certificate of Insurance
+When requested, CONSULTANT shall agree to provide an affidavit or Certificate of Insurance evidencing insurance, self-insurance and/or sovereign immunity status, which COUNTY agrees to recognize as acceptable for the above mentioned coverages.

 Compliance with the foregoing requirements shall not relieve CONSULTANT of its liability and obligations under this Agreement.